- 3 pound Chuck Roast

 Peel carrots, onion and parsnips, then cut into large chunks.
 Do the same with potatoes, but keep them aside.

-Place a large 6 – 8 quart heavy based posed over high heat.
+Place a large 6 – 8 quart heavy based pot over high heat.
 Add a tablespoon of olive oil.

 Pat the roast dry on both sides then season well with salt.
 Place into pot and brown well on both sides.